-What if I told you there were germs cramming every inch of your home?
+What if I told you germs were cramming every inch of your home?
 Most people are already aware of this, thankfully.
-Others freak out, partly because they might not understand that it's perfectly natural and normal.
+Others freak out, partly because they might not understand that it’s perfectly natural and normal.

 You weren’t affected by the germs until you heard the news, and you shouldn’t be after you find out.
 Nevertheless, there have been countless studies that document the germs living inside your home.
 This study, however, is the most extensive by far revealing the extent of the biological makeup that comprises a typical American home.

 The research is also another success story of citizen science coming to the rescue, as all the samples were collected by regular folks who then mailed them to the university.
 About 1,200 households responded to the call and sent dust collected from obscure locations people never usually bother cleaning, like the ledges above the door.

 The participants also filled out a questionnaire asking what their living and household habits were, whether or not they were vegetarian, had pets, and so on.